merely-useful/py-rse/index.md

 meaning our workflow will be documented but not reproducible.

 Fortunately,
-most readers are not looking to exactly re-run a decade old analysis: they just want to be able to figure out what was run and what the important decisions were, which is sometimes referred to as \gref{inspectability}{inspectability}\index{inspectability}
+most readers are not looking to exactly re-run a decade-old analysis: they just want to be able to figure out what was run and what the important decisions were, which is sometimes referred to as \gref{inspectability}{inspectability}\index{inspectability}